apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

 :code:`auto` does for programming - the compiler knows the type, it should be able to do something reasonable without the programmer needing to be explicit.

-.. productionList:: Format
+.. productionlist:: format
    format: "{" [name] [":" [specifier] [":" extension]] "}"
    name: index | ICHAR+
    index: non-negative integer
+   specifier: <see below>
    extension: ICHAR*
    ICHAR: a printable ASCII character except for '{', '}', ':'

-:token:`name`
+:token:`~format:name`
-   The :token:`name` of the argument to use.
+   The name of the argument to use.
 This can be a non-negative integer in which case it is the zero based index of the argument to the method call.
 E.g. ``{0}`` means the first argument and ``{2}`` is the third argument after the format.